zekelevu/typeframework/README.md

 ## Installation

-Install the latest stable release of TypeFramework
+Install the latest stable release of TypeFramework:

 ```sh
 $ sudo npm install -g typeframework-cli
 ```

+Note: Don’t use `sudo` if you’re using Windows.

 ## Create a New TypeFramework Project